zfatehi/The-Non-Programmer-s-Guide-to-Python/Lesson 1.md

 >>> len(movies[0])+len(movies[2])
 42
 ```

+What is the difference between these two?
+The first one creates a new string by combining the two in the positions 0 and 2 and takes the length, and the second one takes the length of both individually and adds them.
+You get the same result.

 (Before we go on, can we just talk about how the length of the "Life of Pi" and "Hitchhiker's Guide to the Galaxy" strings together is 42?
 Coincidence?
 I think not.)

-Okay, back to it:
-What is the difference between these two?
-The first one creates a new string by combining the two in the positions 0 and 2 and takes the length, and the second one takes the length of both individually and adds them.
-You get the same result.

 The insert function allows me to insert a new string (item) at the specified location: